openshift-kni/cnf-features-deploy/cnf-tests/README.md

 ### SCTP

 SCTP tests just run different pods on different nodes to check connectivity.
 The impacts on the cluster are related to running simple pods on two nodes.

+### XT_U32

+XT_U32 tests just run pods on different nodes to check iptables rule that utilize xt_u32.
+The impacts on the cluster are related to running simple pods on two nodes.

 ### SR-IOV